kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/damage.md

 For any human, the head and heart are vulnerable points – although animals and supernatural creatures may not follow that pattern.
 Some entities, in fact, don’t even have such weak points; hitting them for half their remaining LP is the only way to cause them a Critical.

-{%% include example.html content="With 160 LP and in perfect health, Klaus needs to lose 80 LP from a single hit to cause a Critical and make a PhR Check.
-But an attack directed at his head only needs to cause 16 points before he is forced to make such a check because his head is a vulnerable point."}
+{% include example.html content="With 160 LP and in perfect health, Klaus needs to lose 80 LP from a single hit to cause a Critical and make a PhR Check.
+But an attack directed at his head only needs to cause 16 points before he is forced to make such a check because his head is a vulnerable point."%}

 ## Damage Resistance
 Very large animals and some supernatural creatures use a special means of defense called Damage Resistance.
 Rather than using either the Block or Dodge Abilities to protect themselves, these creatures depend on their enormous capacity to absorb physical damage.
 For that reason, a number of slightly different rules are used for them in combat.